JoshuaHartz/How-to-NMAP/README.md

 Using Nmap on Linux may be different visually, but all the commands and options are the same.

-For example, if I run a scan on my laptop using Nmap in the command line, it will still look the same.
+For example, a simple port scan on my laptop:
 ```
 nmap 172.20.2.137
 ```